eglrp/ROCKET/README.md

                      ROCKET

-The ROCKET is a software for Real-time Oribt determination, ClocK Estimation Tookit.
+The ROCKET is a Real-time Oribt determination, ClocK Estimation Tookit.

 In order to solve satellite orbits, clocks and other satellite-related products, such as DCBs and UPDs.
 A new software should be designed according to the most